Back to Hub

 Draft Order

-The results from the generator determine the official draft positions.
+The results from the generator determine the official draft positions, and the commissioner will post the results publicly for transparency.

 Draft Date

-League members may decide the draft date together.
+League members may decide the draft date together after the conclusion of the NFL Draft.

-If the league cannot agree on a draft date, the commissioner will set one between the final NFL preseason game and the first NFL game of the regular season.
+If the league cannot agree on a draft date, the commissioner will set one after the NFL Draft and before the first NFL game of the regular season.

 Draft Format